 Great Books, Great Conversations

-As part of their liberal education, all students in The Honors College at the University of Houston take a two-semester course called “The Human Situation” during their freshman or sophomore year.
-In this course we begin the study of our cultural heritage by examining texts from the Greek, Roman, Hebrew, Christian and Islamic cultures of antiquity.
-The modern world is deeply rooted in these cultures, and they were themselves inspired and shaped by Homer's epic poems, by Platonic philosophy, and by the Hebrew Bible, New Testament, and Qur’an.
-These key texts, or “classics,” present compelling, if not always harmonious, insights into human situations: the excellences proper to human beings, the character of the human soul, one’s relations to family, friends, lovers, strangers, and the gods or God.
+As part of their liberal education, all students in the Honors College at the University of Houston take a two-semester course called "The Human Situation" during their freshman year.
+In this course we begin the study of our cultural heritage by examining texts from the Greek, Roman, Hebrew, Christian, and Islamic cultures of antiquity.
+The modern world is deeply rooted in these cultures, and they were themselves inspired and shaped by Homer's epic poems; by Platonic philosophy; and by the Hebrew Bible, New Testament, and Qur’an.
+These key texts, or "classics," present compelling, if not always harmonious, insights into human situations: the excellences proper to human beings; the character of the human soul; one's relations to family, friends, lovers, strangers, and the gods or God.
 The greatest thinkers of antiquity concerned themselves with the elaboration, criticism, and reconciliation of these powerful insights, and in doing so they took up once again the intriguing question of how to live one's life.
 The result of their efforts is a shared and open conversation concerning the most important matters for human beings.
 The "Antiquity" semester of Human Situation also features a writing program comprising lectures, labs, and customized materials, as well as peer tutor and faculty support.
 The program aims to elevate both the stylistic and critical facets of students' writing to the high level appropriate to Honors classes.

 Official Learning Outcomes: